jessamynsmith/twitterbot/README.rst

 **Quick Start**

 By default, settings are populated from environment variables.
 The authentication variables are required and can be `obtained from your Twitter account`_.
+It is recommended that you read Twitter's `Automation rules and best practices`_ before setting up a bot.

 - TWITTER\_CONSUMER\_KEY
 - TWITTER\_CONSUMER\_SECRET